osrsbox/osrsbox.github.io/_posts/2018-08-27-watercooler-new-item-id-search-tool.md

 Saving the image was the final part of the RuneLite plugin design.
 The full source code of the [ItemScraperPlugin.java](https://github.com/osrsbox/runelite/blob/osrsbox-plugins/runelite-client/src/main/java/net/runelite/client/plugins/itemscraper/ItemScraperPlugin.java) is provided on my GitHub repository.
 It is much easier to read the code in completed format - so make sure to have a look.

-## Writing a Item Search Web Application
+## Writing an Item Search Web Application

 After getting an up-to-date list of item ID numbers and names, it was possible for me to make an item ID and item name search tool using the [summary.json](https://www.osrsbox.com/osrsbox-db/summary.json) file.
 Aside from an up-to-date item list, it was important that the item ID and item search was fast and responsive.
 I am never a fan of re-inventing the wheel, so the first objective was to find a decent library for building a table solution to handle the following requirements: